Nestor Principe

-On November 30, 2018, Principe's name was engraved on the Wall of Remembrance of the Bantayog ng mga Bayani, which honors the martyrs and heroes that fought against the Martial Law regime of Ferdinand Marcos.
+In the years after Marcos's removal, on November 30, 2018, Principe's name was engraved on the Wall of Remembrance of the Bantayog ng mga Bayani, which honors the martyrs and heroes that fought against the Martial Law regime of Ferdinand Marcos.

 Early life and Sikaran practice

 Although Principe was born in Tagbilaran in the province of Bohol in the Visayas, his family soon settled in Caloocan in Metro Manila, where the young Nestor went to school.
 The part of Caloocan where the Principe family had settled was one ruled by gangs and rogue police officers, so he became interested in martial arts.
 He soon earned a black belt in Sikaran, a Filipino kickfighting style akin to Shotokan-style Karate.

 At a 1965 International Martial Arts Exhibition, Principe was recruited by a Malaysian government minister to serve as a bodyguard and martial arts instructor.
 Principe accepted, and, along with three other Filipino practitioners became responsible for introducing the art of Sikaran to Malaysia.